Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-3.md

 <!-- > -->

-Be sure to initialize dotenv in your server.js:
+Be sure to initialize dotenv in `server.js`:

 ```JS
 // require dotenv and call cofig